 Sometimes, if other treatments do not improve IBD symptoms, surgery may be necessary.

 Some of the symptoms of IBD are treatable with acetaminophen, antidiarrheal medications, and anti-gas medications.
-A person should talk to a doctor before taking any medication or supplement, though.
+However, a person needs to talk with a doctor before taking any medication or supplement.

-Many people with psoriatic arthritis also have IBD.
+Many people with psoriatic arthritis also have inflammatory bowel disease (IBD).
 Both of these chronic diseases involve inflammation.
 The symptoms of IBD may include diarrhea, bloody stool, and pain in the abdomen.

-It is important for people with psoriatic arthritis to discuss any digestive issues with their doctor.
+People with psoriatic arthritis need to discuss any digestive issues they have with their doctor.
 Several medications can treat both psoriatic arthritis and IBD.